12 Healing Teas from Twelve Common Herbs and Spices

 Cloves have been around for a long, long time (centuries) and have been used to help with many different conditions.
 These small seeds begin their life as the buds of an evergreen tree whose home is in Madagascar, Indonesia, Sri Lanka, and Pakistan.

 These buds dry up into the seeds known as cloves.
-They are mighty little heroes in the fight against viruses, fungus, inflammation, and are also anti-inflammatory.
+They are mighty little heroes in the fight against viruses, fungus, and are also anti-inflammatory.
 Use them as a delicious and beneficial addition to your teas.
 Look at what they can do:

 • Help with congestion and smell divine while doing it